 We are an open air Health Club without walls.
 We enjoy getting fit and healthy by using Nordic Walking and other related activities in areas around the beautiful West Sussex coast.
 We are a social club who make the most of finishing our walks in cafes in which we have drink, a chat and a laugh.

-Denise and Alison deliver a variety of walks catering for different abilities and experience.
+Denise and her team deliver a variety of walks catering for different abilities and experience.
+The workout walks are effective and motivating.
+A whole body workout is achieved and clients have seen some fantastic results.

-Denise gave up a corporate position to go and live by the sea and get her life back.
+I decided it was time to change my life, so gave up a corporate position to go and live by the sea and get my life back.
 No more long hours commuting and time to enjoy being outside.

-She has been in the fitness industry for 25 years and has taught many forms of exercise.
-She particularly enjoys teaching Nordic Walking as she finds it to be the most social and fun form of exercise she has ever been involved in.
-It is also kind on the body.
+I have been in the fitness industry for 28 years and have taught many forms of exercise.
+I particularly enjoy teaching Nordic Walking as I find it to be the most social and fun form of exercise I have ever been involved in.
+It is also kind on my body.
+My joints are fit and healthy!

 I enjoy running but am beginning to find it hard on my joints.
 Nordic walking helps me stay fit without the impact on the knees.

-Denise has a wealth of experience teaching all levels of fitness, she strongly believes that if activity is fun it does not feel like exercise.
+I have a wealth of experience teaching all levels of fitness and strongly believe that if activity is fun it does not feel like exercise.

 Alison has a wealth of experience in working with people with different abilities and fitness goals.
 As an injured top athlete and an Exercise Referral instructor Alison has a good understanding of how to support individuals to achieve their goals.